Idoma people: Masquerades and masks

 Masking is very important to Idoma culture and used in a variety of ways.
 They are utilized to embody ancestral spirits.
-“Modern” play masks are used during winter holidays by male children and teens to bum money off people.
+"Modern" play masks are used during winter holidays by male children and teens to bum money off people.
 Masks are also operated by several dance associations and secret societies to entertain and control the community.
 The power of social control comes from the spirits of the mask.
 These masking societies are run by young men and use masks with headdresses, crests, and horizontal orientations.
 Each masking organization has a specific mask that represents them.
 In contemporary times, most Idoma masks are used during funerals and secular activities.
 One of the most well-known masquerades is the Oglinye Masquerade.

+An example of an Oglinye masquerader performing to honor the death of an elder.

 Oglinye

-Oglinye is both the name of a warrior’s masquerade and a mask.
+Oglinye is both the name of a warrior's masquerade and a mask.
 Oglinye has significantly changed throughout Idoma history.
-In the 19^{th} century, Oglinye was a warrior masquerade that danced with the skulls, or “trophy heads”, of enemies.
+In the 19th century, Oglinye was a warrior masquerade that danced with the skulls, or "trophy heads", of enemies.
 During this time, Idoma men had to slay an enemy and take his head in order to reach manhood and earn the right to marry.
-Failing to headhunt made a Idoma male an outcast in the community.
-This wild and aggressive masqueradeperformance celebrated the warrior’s success and masculinity.
-Additionally, to maintain control, Idoma elders made the warrior masqueraders members of the auita, “sons of the law,” a position similar to a policeman.
-The elder’s took advantage of the dancers’ aggressive energy to remind people of the law.
+Failing to headhunt made an Idoma male an outcast in the community.
+This wild and aggressive masqueradeperformance celebrated the warrior's success and masculinity.
+Additionally, to maintain control, Idoma elders made the warrior masqueraders members of the auita, "sons of the law," a position similar to a policeman.
+The elder's took advantage of the dancers' aggressive energy to remind people of the law.
 Then, in 1917, British colonization banned headhunting and warfare, making them punishable by hanging.
 So, to replace the traditional enemy head, Oglinye masks were carved.
 These masks became representations of the trophy head and warriorhood.
 The police role of the dancers, the aiuta, continued.
 However, it was now also control by the districted chief heads chosen by the British; thus, allowing the British to maintain social control.
 As time has passed, the Oglinye masquerade has slowly faded.
-Modern Idoma men do not see themselves as “warriors” like past Idoma men did and the control of the aiuta has passed down to the Native Court system.
-Now, warrior masquerades only perform occasionally, and when they do, it’s usually for commemorative funerals of fellow masquerade members.
+Modern Idoma men do not see themselves as "warriors" like past Idoma men did and the control of the aiuta has passed down to the Native Court system.
+Now, warrior masquerades only perform occasionally, and when they do, it's usually for commemorative funerals of fellow masquerade members.

 Oglinye mask

+An Oglinye Idoma headdress mask.
+The white face is dyed with kaolin.

 The Oglinye crest masks are part of the Oglinye warrior's masquerade and are common in southern Idomaland.
 Made of wood and metal, the mask is tied to the top of the costume and surrounds the whole head.
 The mask represents the enemy's head with their mouth and eyes partly open, showing the victim in the in-between moment of life to death.
 The coiffure on some of these masks are inspired by the crest masks of the Ejagham people.